 She has presented at the Royal Academy of Music in London, England, at numerous music schools across Canada, including McGill University and University of Ottawa.
 She was the keynote speaker at the Australian String Teachers’ Association in Brisbane, Australia in 2015 and is a regular presenter for the New York Philharmonic Zarin Mehta Program.

 Jennifer is also a Professional Associate at Memorial University of Newfoundland Music School where she teaches Body Mapping and violin.
 She also teaches for the Suzuki Talent Education Program of St. John’s.

 Jennifer’s book What Every Violinist Needs to Know about the Body was published in 2009 and is available from GIA Music Publications, www.giamusic.com.
 The Japanese translation of What Every Violinist Needs to Know about the Body was published in 2011 by Shunjusha Publications and it is presently being translated into French.
-Her new book, Teaching Body Mapping to Children, will be published in October 2016.
+Her new book, Teaching Body Mapping to Children, was published in October 2016.

 In 2013, after almost 10 years, Kate Read returned to Newfoundland and rejoined the Atlantic String Quartet and Newfoundland Symphony Orchestra as principal violist, where she had already played for 3 seasons between 2001 and 2004.
 Kate is also the violist of Dark by Five, resident ensemble at Gros Morne Summer Music.

 In 2004 Kate won a position with the BBC Symphony Orchestra, London, England where she was a member of the viola section for 6 years.
 Kate also regularly played with the renowned Academy of St Martin-in-the-Fields, London Symphony Orchestra and Philharmonia Orchestra of London.
 As a member of the Elgin String Trio, with fellow BBC colleagues, Kate never strayed far away from opportunities to play chamber music.